ebebbington/context-finder/README.md

 # Context Finder
-*context-finder* will grab as many contexts as you specify from a file.
-All you have to do is specify the context titles you wish to get.
-The 'matching' process will check if a context title *contains* one given on the command line, meaning one argument can match multiple blocks
+**context-finder** will grab an infinite amount of contexts from a file (usually configuration files), only limited by by how many you specify.
+Contexts are matched based on if the title **contains** the given parameters.
+This means that a single argument *can* match multiple context blocks

+**Example**

+Passing in `version-1.` as an argument will match `version-1.1`, `version-1.two` and so on.

+## Requirements

+* NodeJS

+	apt install nodejs

+* NPM

+	apt install npm

-## Getting Started
+## Installing
-These instructions will get you a copy of the project up and running on your machine.

-### Installing
+### NPM Usage

+Install the package from the NPM library

+	npm i context-finder

+### Command Line Usage (From the Source)

 Navigate to a directory of your choice

-	cd /tmp
+	cd ~/projects

-Clone the repo
+Pull down the repository

 	git clone https://www.github.com/ebebbington/context-read-and-print.git